 However, there is still a clear benefit to choosing a keyword domain if you can secure one.

 One thing to keep in mind is a domain name with a keyword is beneficial in terms of both brand strategy and topic signaling.
+But as long as you learn how to do keyword research within your content creation process, you’ll cover that base.

 If your domain name has a word in the title that people are often searching for, it can help make your content stand out.